 ORLADEYO (or-luh-DAY-oh) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in adults and children 12 years of age and older.
 It is not known if ORLADEYO is safe and effective in children under 12 years of age.
-Please see Important Safety Information on page 4.
-For more information, please see the accompanying full Prescribing Information including the Patient Information.
+It is not known if ORLADEYO is safe and effective to treat an acute HAE attack, therefore ORLADEYO should not be used to treat an acute HAE attack.
+Do not take more than one capsule of ORLADEYO per day because extra doses can cause heart rhythm problems.
+Please see Important Safety Information on page 13 and accompanying full Prescribing Information, including the Patient Information. orladeyo® (berotralstat) capsules 150 mg Capsule not actual size